hugomelendez/openshift-cicd-pipelines/README.md

     oc new-project test
     oc new-project prod

-This project is used to deploy de Jenkins instance:
+This project is used to deploy the Jenkins instance:

     oc new-project jenkins

 ### Create the Secrets (Optional)

-If the repository used is private a pull Secret is needed in the dev (to pull the application source code) and jenkins (to pull the pipeline library) projects.
+If the repository used is private a pull Secret is needed in **dev** (to pull the application source code) and ****jenkins** (to pull the pipeline library).

-The Secrets need to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin).
+The Secrets need to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins as Credentials thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin).

-An annotation is used to automatically assign the Secrets to any BuildConfig that matches the Git URI used.
+In **dev** an annotation is used to automatically assign the Secret to any BuildConfig that matches the Git URI used.

 The commands to create and label the Secrets are: